Please read this section carefully. ICCC takes the health of all our children very seriously and we strictly enforce these policies and procedures.

 - A fever within the last 24 hours.
 Please keep children home for a minimum of 24 hours following a return to normal temperature.

-- Vomiting the night before or in the morning before coming to ICCC.
+- Vomiting the day before or in the morning before coming to ICCC.

 - A rash of unknown origin.